-Empezar el nuevo año con propósitos y proyectos es una constante del ser humano. y buscar información para conocer las directrices de los retos más recientes es el primer paso.
+Empezar el nuevo año con propósitos y proyectos es una constante del ser humano.
+Y buscar información para conocer los retos más recientes es el primer paso.
 Reconocer las oportunidades y aprovecharlas es el inmediato.

 En el ámbito Científico y Tecnológico proponemos aquí focalizar en dos ámbitos: